 I love working at Fams because: I love seeing the light bulbs of knowledge light up in workers eyes, and the ripples that flow onto the families and communities they support!

 Bronte is fairly new to the sector, having recently graduated with her Bachelor of Social Work.
 Bronte has valuable experience working with children and families during her two university placements, one with DCJ and the second being with Fams.
-Bronte adopts a strength-based and person-centered approach and is committed to contributing to equality for First Nations people.
-Bronte has been involved in multiple volunteer programs, including a Women’s Empowerment Project in Cambodia, and building a house for a family in need in Timor Leste.
+Bronte adopts a strength-based and person-centered approach and is committed to contributing to equity for all communities.
+Bronte has been involved in multiple volunteer programs, including a Women’s Development Program in Cambodia, and building a house for a family in need in Timor Leste.
 Bronte is a strong advocate for equality and social justice and looks forward to a career that encompasses this.

 I love working at Fams because: We work in a passionate team with such a high level of mutual respect.
 I love feeling like I’m contributing to change in the child protection system.

 Ashleigh has been a member of the Fams Board since December 2018 and is a dedicated leader in the not-for-profit (NFP) sector.
 Ashleigh is passionate about bringing communities together through collaboration and enhancing the NFP sector with best-practice governance, leadership, and business practices to achieve sustainable and enhanced social outcomes for all.
 Ashleigh’s broad sector experience has included both front line service delivery and executive management experience spanned across the areas of child, youth and family services, community development, homelessness, drug and alcohol and domestic and family violence services.
 Ashleigh is currently the CEO at The Family Co, a NFP organisation supporting communities in areas of Child, Youth, Family & Parenting Support, Domestic & Family Violence Support and Education & Training.